Skip to main content

 Integrate SPIRE

-SPIRE is the production-ready implementation of SPIFFE (Secure Production Identity Framework For Everyone).
+SPIRE is the production-grade reference implementation of the SPIFFE (Secure Production Identity Framework For Everyone) standard.
+It provides:

 ┌─────────────────┐